sanskar9999/Alexnet/Readme.md

 So you can see the model is decent but there is still a room for improvement

-Perhaps in the future, if I get access to better hardware resources, I can traing a better model with a larger and higher quality dataset and more training time, but as of now this implementation stands as a great exercise for me to understand the basics of Deep Learning systems.
+Perhaps in the future, if I get access to better hardware resources, I can traing a better model with a larger and higher quality dataset and more training time, perhaps even data augumentation and stuff could help but as of now this implementation mainly stands as a good exercise for me to understand the basics of Alexnet architecture and Deep Learning systems.